facebookresearch/ParlAI/README.md

 [“ParlAI: A Dialog Research Software Platform", arXiv:1705.06476](https://arxiv.org/abs/1705.06476).

 We are in an early-release Beta.
-Expect some adventures and rough edges.
-See the [news page](https://github.com/facebookresearch/ParlAI/blob/master/NEWS.md) for the latest additions & updates.
+Expect some adventures and rough edges.<br> See the [news page](https://github.com/facebookresearch/ParlAI/blob/master/NEWS.md) for the latest additions & updates.

 ## Goals